bet4a/d3wiki/Geo-Paths.md

 ## Shape Generators

 Note: to generate a great arc in D3, simply pass a LineString-type geometry object to d3.geo.path.
-D3’s projections use great-arc interpolation for intermediate points (with [adaptive resampling](http://bl.ocks.org/mbostock/3795544)), so there’s no need to use a shape generate to create great arcs.
+D3’s projections use great-arc interpolation for intermediate points (with [adaptive resampling](http://bl.ocks.org/mbostock/3795544)), so there’s no need to use a shape generator to create great arcs.

 <a name="circle" href="#wiki-circle">#</a> d3.geo.<b>circle</b>